-Ten years later, Abélia remains a fixture of high society.
+Over a decade later, Abélia remains a fixture of high society.
 She primarily involves herself in religious and civic charitable groups, as well as artistic and culturally preservationist organizations that range from the Catholic Charities Archdiocese of New Orleans to the Ogden Museum of Southern Art’s board of trustees.
-She attends political functions “to keep up with things” but seems more interested in socializing than voicing opinions, and only donates to causes that attract locally unopposed support.
+She attends political functions “to keep up with things” but seems more interested in socializing than voicing opinions, and only donates to causes that attract bipartisan support.
 The state Democratic and Republican parties courted her as a donor for some years but have largely given up on trying to woo her.
 In her words, she prefers to focus her efforts on matters that “unite rather than divide us.”

 It is Abélia’s daughters, however, who are her foremost pride and joy.
 Five are old enough to have been presented at the city’s debutante balls.
 They’re considered quite eligible catches, all before what simple attention the lovely and near-identical seven sisters cannot help but draw.
 Abélia jokingly likes to claim that “men don’t run in our genes.”
-Though Caroline is known to be Nathaniel Malveaux’s daughter (conceived before his marriage to Claire), Abélia has otherwise coyly avoided divulging further information concerning past spouses or her other six daughters’ parentage.
-Many suspect the same father given their strikingly similar appearances, all the way down to the same eye and hair colors.
+Though Caroline is known to be Nathaniel Malveaux’s daughter (conceived before his marriage to Claire), Abélia has coyly avoided divulging information on her other six daughters’ parentage.
+Many suspect the same father given their strikingly similar appearances, all the way down to identical eye and hair colors.
 Abélia only smiles and replies that “a lady must have her secrets.”

 Quotes about Abélia